 - - 7.5 (Dutch system)

 - A sufficient academic background in research methodology and statistics.
-Your background education should contain at least one introductory statistics course and courses that include multiple regression, analysis of variance, factor analysis and research methodology.
-Your background should be clear from the course descriptions and the statistics checklist which you must include in your application;
+Your background education should contain at least one introductory statistics course and courses that include multiple regression, analysis of variance, factor analysis, and research methodology.
+Your background should be clear from the course descriptions and the statistics checklist which you must include in your application.

-2. English language proficiency
+2. English language requirements

 - Cambridge English test results: C1 advanced (formerly CAE) or C2 proficiency (formerly CPE).
-For both C1 and C2, we accept a score of A, B or C.

 - The test results must not be older than two years at the time of application.